Whois: Domain and IP lookup

 The domain has pendingUpdate status, what does it mean?

 pendingUpdate is a temporary status that indicates that the domain name is awaiting confirmation of information update by the domain zone administrator.
-For .UA domains, pendingUpdate is displayed when changing the Trademark number on the basis of which the domain was registered.
+For .UA domains, pendingUpdate is displayed when changing the Trademark number on the basis of which the domain was registered or when the domain is pending restore, it can last up to 14 days.

 The domain has a redemptionPeriod status, what does that mean?